Funding & Support

 • Fermi–Dirac Transport Theory: Demonstration of the foundational principles of Fermi–Dirac-type transport.

-• Generalized Field Theory of Fermi–Dirac Transport: A continuum-based framework that describes ensemble-averaged molecular dynamics.
+• Generalized Field Theory of Fermi–Dirac Transport: A continuum-based framework that describes ensemble-averaged molecular dynamics at atomically localized scales.